Intro to non-dev things

 Posts will go through the organisational layers and significant team member roles and explain their collaboration efforts on projects.
 This will help you build a picture of a web development role and the overall process even before you learn coding or before you start searching for your first job.
 Even if you are a junior developer, this might help you clear up some thoughts and ideas about decision making, stakes, overall possibilities you may have and the path that's ahead of you in your career.

 All the information is primarily something that would've made a difference in how I approached things at the beginning of my career and I know it'll clear up a some misconceptions and unknowns for you as well.
-Once you are aware of the structures and roles that interact and collaborate with yours it will help you steer your career in the direction you'd want it to go and help you become a better team member.
-Web developer is one of a dozen possible roles in a company that builds web products, and hopefully by the end of this series you'll have a clearer picture of what happens beside just programming.
+Once you are aware of the structures and roles that interact and collaborate with your potential position it will help you steer your career in the direction you'd want it to go and help you become a better team member.
+Web developer is one of a dozen possible roles in a company that builds web products, and hopefully by the end of this series you'll have a bit clearer picture of what happens beside just programming.
+If nothing else, you'll figure out things you should google out.

 To mention key things we are going to cover: